FSA College - Cape Town Film School

 We have identified a need for students to have a time where they are removed from any and all other influences; where they are given the opportunity to have a Christian-based, full-time film school experience.

-We are accredited through MICT SETA and consider ourselves a training facility where students can learn and grow.
+We are accredited through MICT SETA as an NQF Level 5, and consider ourselves a training facility where students can learn and grow.
 Students can expect to graduate with a working knowledge of the film industry and a reel of which they can be proud, allowing them to apply for jobs in the booming South African film industry.
 If they remain for a third year, they can expect internship and practical work experience that will build their professional CV.
 Our College film school training is available on a beautiful campus in Somerset West (Cape Town).
 We are open to all students looking to study at a faith based tertiary institution with on campus housing.

-We have graduated many students from our college level program and we are proud to boast that most graduates were quickly snatched into paid positions, and all 3rd year attending students were working within 6 months of completion of the course.
+We have graduated many students from our college level program and we are proud to boast that most graduates were quickly snatched into paid positions, and nearly all 3rd year attending students were working within 6 months of completion of the course.

 We have a beautiful campus that contains classrooms, a large pool, 32 seat theatre, men's and women's student housing and campus staff housing in the heart of Somerset West.